 That said, many people are more comfortable living in diverse neighborhoods or even predominantly black neighborhoods.
 After all, we like seeing people who look like us and don’t want to feel as if we’re under a microscope all the time.

 But are there certain streets where you certainly should avoid?
 Is there something wrong with the local church or precinct?

 Unless you grew up in that neighborhood, you wouldn’t know these things.
 Moreover, unless you are being advised by someone who understands your perspective, you may not get the full picture.

-That’s where we can help.
-Having a black real estate agent on your side who knows the neighborhood and the local real estate market is crucial.
 After all, buying or selling a home is the biggest financial investment of your life; it’s important to have someone you can trust on your side.

 Someone who is great at what they do and is a proven professional.
 But is also trustworthy and has your best interests at heart so they will fight for you in every way possible.
 A good real estate agent will: